Reproductive carrier screen

-- The Beacon expanded carrier screen screen looks for mutations that can cause over 400 recessive conditions.
+- The expanded reproductive carrier screen (Beacon) looks for mutations that can cause over 400 recessive conditions.
 Because so many genes are screened, about 75% of people in Australia will be carriers for one or more of these conditions.
-One in 20 couples will both be carriers of the same condition and at risk of having an affected child.
+One in 44 couples will both be carriers of the same condition and at risk of having an affected child.
 It is important to discuss both of these options with a health professional.
 They will discuss the benefits and limitations of each screening test.
 Health professionals will discuss the individual goals for testing to choose the right test if any.
 One such consideration could be a family history of a certain condition.
-More details can found here or download a brochure.
+More details can be found here or download a brochure.

 Click here to download a quick reference guide to assist you with understanding these reproductive carrier screening options.